-It's not too late to make a contribution to an IRA for the 2020 tax year.
-You're allowed to make contributions until Tax Day in mid-April and a tax-deductible contribution could reduce your 2020 tax bill.
+It's not too late to contribute to an IRA for the 2021 tax year.
+You're allowed to make contributions until Tax Day in mid-April, and a tax-deductible contribution could reduce your 2021 tax bill.

-For the 2020 tax year, individuals are limited to \$6,000 in total contributions to all of their traditional and Roth IRAs.
+For the 2021 tax year, individuals are limited to \$6,000 in total contributions across all traditional and Roth IRAs.
 Those 50 or older can contribute an additional \$1,000 (a "catch-up" contribution).
-Significantly, due to a recent law change, individuals older than 70 can contribute to traditional IRAs.
+Significantly, due to a recent law change, individuals older than 70 can now contribute to traditional IRAs.

-Although IRAs have these contribution limits, they offer a choice: you can pay your taxes now or you can pay your taxes later.
+Although IRAs have contribution limits, they offer a choice: you can pay taxes now or later.
 Contributions to traditional IRAs are tax-deferred (subject to certain limits)-that is, no income tax is paid until you withdraw money from the IRA.
 In contrast, contributions to Roth IRAs are taxable, but no taxes are paid when you make a withdrawal (subject to certain restrictions).